microsoft/vscode-docs/release-notes/latest.md

 ---
 Order: 1
 TOCTitle: Latest
-PageTitle: Visual Studio Code January 0.10.8
+PageTitle: Visual Studio Code January
-MetaDescription: See what is new in the Visual Studio Code January Release (0.10.8)
+MetaDescription: See what is new in the Visual Studio Code January Release (0.10.9)
 ---

+# 0.10.9 (January 2016)

+The 0.10.9 release addresses an [issue](https://github.com/Microsoft/vscode/issues/2829) with indentation and the `kbstyle(Tab)` key on OS X.

 # 0.10.8 (January 2016)